VRCWizard/TTS-Voice-Wizard/README.md

 (This program using Speech to Text Standard, Text to Speech Neural, and Speech Translation Standard)
     - **Monitor Usage:** https://docs.microsoft.com/en-us/answers/questions/643390/how-to-see-text-to-speech-usage.html (the location to see your speech service usage can be hard to find, the post should help!)

 - **Don't want to use Microsoft Azure?
 Can't set up an account?
 No credit card to make account?
-No school email?:** Then try out the lite version of the app that uses windows built in TTS and voice recognition engine https://github.com/VRCWizard/TTS-Voice-Wizard-Lite<br />
+No school email?:**
+    -  Follow these steps to set up Windows Built in TTS and STT https://github.com/VRCWizard/TTS-Voice-Wizard/edit/main/README.md#windows-built-in-system-speech

 ![Screenshot 2022-05-09 121758wa](https://user-images.githubusercontent.com/101527472/167463062-909190bb-eec0-42f3-a985-7e7c714782bb.png)